Jigsaw-Code/outline-server/README.md

 Fourth, Outline and clients using shadowsocks-libev now **merge the SOCKS address and the initial data** in the same initial encrypted frame, making the size of the first packet variable.
 Before the first packet only had the SOCKS address, with a fixed size, and that was a giveaway.

-The censors used to block Shadowsocks, but Shadowsocks has evolved, and for now it's ahead again in the cat and mouse game.
+The censors used to block Shadowsocks, but Shadowsocks has evolved, and as for 2021, it's ahead again in the cat and mouse game.

 Shadowsocks remains our protocol of choice because it's simple, well understood and very performant.
 Furthermore, it has an enthusiastic community of very smart people behind it.